Fluorky/Engineering-Thesis-MB/README.md

 The practical part of the work was prepared in Python using the tensorflow library.

-Model was tested on this configurations:
+Neural network model was tested on this configurations:

-*MSI KATANA GF66 with Intel i7 11800H, 64GB RAM, Nvidia RTX 3060 6GB
+*MSI KATANA GF66 with Intel i7 11800H, 64GB RAM, Nvidia RTX 3060 6GB Windows 11 22H2

-*PC with Xeon X5-2667v2, 32GB RAM, RTX 3060 12GB
+*PC with Xeon X5-2667v2, 32GB RAM, RTX 3060 12GB Windows 10 22H2

-*Dell Wyse 5070 with Intel Pentium J5005 and 16GB RAM
+*Dell Wyse 5070 with Intel Pentium J5005 and 16GB RAM Windows 10 22H2